 You need to register any vehicle (car, SUV, motorcycle, etc.) that you plan to drive to campus.
-Information about vehicle registration can be found on the College's homepage under "Vehicle Registration."

 No. However, the College's parking lots provide ample parking, so finding a space is seldom a problem.
 Most parking spaces on campus are available for student use.
 Keep in mind, however, that a small number of spaces are reserved for faculty and staff, as well as handicapped parking.
 It's important to pay attention to parking signs.
 Parking illegally on campus can result in your receiving a Nassau County summons, which can be very expensive.

 Yes.
 Several NICE (Nassau Inter-County Express) buses make regular stops on campus.
-You can pick up bus schedules in the Public Safety Office (516.572.7100), the Information Services Center (Tower; 516.572.7501), and the Office of Student Activities (College Center; 516.572.7148).
+You can pick up bus schedules in the Public Safety Office (516.572.7100), the Information Services Center (Student Services Center - Tower, lower level; 516.572.7501), and the Office of Student Activities (College Center, Rm.
+150; 516.572.7148).

 There are three food locations on campus.
-The Top Flight Food Court, located in the College Center, serves breakfast foods, sandwiches, salads, pizza, tacos, and a selection of hot dishes.
-Two other services, Treat Street (located opposite Cluster B) and Treat Street Too (located in Building V), serve bagels, snacks, hot and cold drinks, and other items.
+TheCenter Court Cafe, located in the College Center (lower level), serves breakfast foods, sandwiches, salads, pizza, hamburgers, and a selection of hot dishes.
+Two other services, the Marketplace (located opposite Cluster B) and Nassau Eatz (located in Building V), serve bagels, snacks, hot and cold drinks, and other items.
 Most campus buildings also have vending machines with snacks and drinks.